Metoprolol

 Metoprolol reduces the risk from high blood pressure and some heart problems.
 This is important as these conditions can get worse during pregnancy and may lead to complications.

-A small number of pregnant women specifically taking metoprolol have been studied, with no concerns raised that its use causes birth defects or preterm birth.
 Metoprolol belongs to a family of medicines called beta blockers.
 Studies have also not shown that beta blockers cause birth defects, stillbirth or preterm birth.
 Women taking beta blockers may be more likely to have a small baby.
 However, a small baby can be due to underlying health conditions that beta blockers are commonly used to treat, like high blood pressure.
-It is therefore difficult to know if a beta blocker has also contributed to the baby being small.
+It is therefore difficult to know if a beta blocker can also affect a baby’s weight.

-Occasionally, beta blockers used in late pregnancy can affect the baby for a short while after birth (for example, causing low blood sugar).
-The baby may require an extra day or two in hospital following birth to look out for any problems.
-If these occur, they can be easily treated and usually settle quickly.
+Occasionally, beta blockers used in late pregnancy can affect your baby for a short while after birth (for example, causing low blood sugar).
+Your baby may require an extra day or two in hospital following birth to look out for any problems.
+If these occur, they can be treated and usually settle quickly.

 Are there any alternatives to taking metoprolol?

-What if I prefer not to take medicines in pregnancy?
+What if I prefer not to take medicines to treat hypertension or heart problems?

 Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.